pmcfarland/security_now_downloader/README.md

 1) Download the sn_downloader_powershell.ps1 file.

 2) Right click on sn_download_powershell.ps1 and select Run with PowerShell.

     ![Run With PowerShell](https://github.com/pmcfarland/security_now_downloader/blob/master/sn_downloader_run_with.PNG)

 3) If you get a security warning that the script can not be executed you need to change you Execution Policy.
-That can be done by using the following command: 'set-executionpolicy remotesigned'
+That can be done by using the following command: `set-executionpolicy remotesigned`
     ![Change Execution Policy](https://github.com/pmcfarland/security_now_downloader/blob/master/PS1.png)

 4) The script will first check if the directory C:\SN exists.
 If it doesn't then the script will create it.